Russian Symphony Orchestra Society: The 1910s

 The orchestra began the 1910s with a premiere of a different sort.
 After a January 1 Carnegie Hall reprise of their Midsummer Night collaboration with Ben Greet, on January 20 their second performance of the new decade introduced dancer Maud Allan to the New York audience.
 Although American-born, Allan had begun her dancing career in England and Europe, and this was her first American appearance.
 Like Isadora Duncan and Loie Fuller, Allan choreographed for herself, using existing classical pieces.
 On this occasion she danced a piece on Ancient Greek themes, using music from Anton Rubinstein, Mendelssohn, Chopin, and Grieg.
 The performance alternated Allan's dances with straight orchestral performances.
 A concert a week later featured Rachmaninoff as a guest conductor for the American premiere of his Isle of the Dead and as a soloist on his Piano Concerto No. 2.
-Further performances with Allan followed, with the dancer performing her signature Visions of Salomé, among other pieces."Miss Allan to Repeat Salome Dance", New York Times, 1 February 1910, p.9."News of the Musical World", New York Times, 27 February 1910, p.
-SM15.
-On April 4, the orchestra played a benefit for Russian immigrants at the Waldorf-Astoria, featuring several musical soloists as well as ballet dancers Anna Pavlova and Mikhail Mordkin."Pavlowa Dances for Charity", New York Times, 5 April 1910, p.11.
+Further performances with Allan followed, with the dancer performing her signature Visions of Salomé, among other pieces.
+On April 4, the orchestra played a benefit for Russian immigrants at the Waldorf-Astoria, featuring several musical soloists as well as ballet dancers Anna Pavlova and Mikhail Mordkin.